Guidance for schools

 - Medical needs sample contact sheet

-The Department of Health and Social Services, in partnership with DE has developed an addendum to Supporting Pupils with Medication Needs in relation to the use of emergency Salbutamol inhalers in schools.
+The Department of Health and Social Services, in partnership with DE has developed an addendum to Supporting Pupils with Medication Needs in relation to the use of emergency Salbutamol inhalers in schools which is available on the Department's website at Guidance for the use of emergency Salbutamol Inhalers in Schools (Updated June 2015).

 The Department of Health, England, has developed guidance on the use of Adrenaline Auto-Injectors (AAIs) in schools, and this has been adapted for Northern Ireland by the Department of Health, in partnership with the Department of Education.
 This guidance should be read as an addendum to Supporting Pupils with Medication Needs and replaces the guidance issued in 2017.